Debug your tool

 CODE

 Always track this port number; it is the one you will use when attaching the Java IDE debugger.
-If for some reason you cannot find this message, try this command
+If for some reason you cannot find this message, try the following command.

 On windows cmd: